 The Green Party stated that they would decriminalise the possession of small quantities of marijuana in Ireland and would allow prescription of cannabis-based medicines through pharmacies.

 Solidarity and their allies, People Before Profit, support the decriminalisation of all drugs for personal use, while the National party said that it strongly opposes the decriminalisation or legalisation of any drug.

 Will Ireland legalise marijuana in the near future?

 A recent study that interviewed 7,005 Irish citizens showed that 87.1 percent of the participants believed that it would be easy or very easy to obtain cannabis in a 24-hour period.
 So, cannabis is easy to get a hold of in Ireland, which means that the Irish government should regulate the trade to protect its citizens and tax it to increase its budget.

-Moreover, 74.5 percent of the respondents agreed that people should use cannabis for medical reasons, so the country’s current policy on medical marijuana could be improved.
-Since a large percentage of the population believes cannabis can be used for medicinal purposes, the government should consider legalising cannabis flower for this purpose.
+Moreover, 74.5 percent of the respondents agreed that people should be able to use cannabis for medical reasons, so the country’s current policy on medical marijuana could be improved.
+Since a large percentage of the population believes cannabis can and should be used for medicinal purposes, the government should consider legalising cannabis flower for this purpose.

 But the study also showed that the majority of the participants (66.4 percent) believed that people shouldn’t use cannabis recreationally.
 Irish lawmakers should consult with more of their voters and with medical professionals before passing a law in this direction.